YogitaBadhe/Dockerizing_python_Code/README.md

 # Copy the current directory contents into the container at /app
 COPY . /app

-# Install any needed packages (in this case, there are none)
-RUN pip install --no-cache-dir

 # Run tic-tac-toe.py when the container launches
 CMD ["python", "tic-tac-toe.py"]
 ```